 The Noise app is an interesting continuation of Apple’s commitment to health.
 It will warn you when you’re in a loud environment, and how continued exposure to the sound could damage your hearing.
-The app measured around 74 decibels (db) in a busy pub and will provide a warning when sound levels reach 100db.
-It’s one of those features that isn’t instantly helpful but provides an extra level of awareness regarding our surroundings.
+The app measured around 74 decibels in a busy pub and will provide a warning when sound levels reach 100 dB.
+It’s one of those features that isn’t instantly helpful but provides an extra level of awareness regarding your surroundings.

 The Apple Watch and WatchOS 6 work so well together, with excellent performance and a simple quick-to-learn user experience, it puts all other wearable platforms to shame.
 It’s also fun to use.
 I love the haptic feedback, which is impressively tactile against your wrist or finger, and using the Digital Crown to zoom in and out of the app screen still looks great even after all this time.
 It’s all so cohesive and smart.

-These are just small niggles, not real problems.
+These are just small gripes, not real problems.
 Even the setup process is faultless, taking about 10 minutes to complete after scanning the Watch’s first screen with your iPhone’s camera.
 It’s so easy.
-There’s no messing around during pairing, no spinning graphics while you wait for “updates” either.
+There’s no messing around during pairing, and no spinning graphics while you wait for updates either.
 I’ve set up every Apple Watch since Series 0, and it has always worked the first time, every time.

-Unless you’re hyper-focused on one particular sport, like running marathons or another form of intense training where you need specific metrics, the Apple Watch is the only fitness and health tracker you’ll ever need to wear.
-It takes care of steps, calories, hourly movement, relaxation, VO2 Max data, hours spent standing, and workout tracking for everything including swimming and biking, and more unusual activities like yoga and elliptical training.
+Unless you’re hyperfocused on one particular sport, like running marathons or another form of intense training where you need specific metrics, the Apple Watch is the only fitness and health tracker you’ll ever need to wear.
+It takes care of steps, calories, hourly movement, relaxation, VO2 Max data, hours spent standing, and workout tracking for everything including swimming and biking, as well as other activities like yoga and elliptical training.

-There is quite literally a new trends tab in the Activity app on your iPhone (it requires 180 days of activity data to start seeing these trends), but it provides rich data on your activity level over time.
+There is a new trends tab in the Activity app on your iPhone (it requires 180 days of activity data to start seeing these trends) that provides rich data on your activity level over time.

 The Series 5 Apple Watch did not add sleep tracking, a long-rumored new feature.
 Whether this is considered a downside depends on the importance you place on it.
-There are apps which will monitor sleep using the Apple Watch, but both these and any future official Apple feature, require you to wear the watch in bed.
-This means making alternative plans to charge the Watch, other than overnight.
+There are apps that will monitor sleep using the Apple Watch, but both these and any future official Apple feature require you to wear the watch in bed.
+This means making alternative plans to charge the Watch other than overnight.
 Is it a major oversight?
 In my opinion, no, but it would be welcome in the future.